SEBK4C/OpenDoctor-Spec/Data Sources.md

 # Medical Data Sources

+## Overview
-This document lists the authoritative medical data sources potentially to be used in the OpenDoctor system for knowledge panels and dictionary data.
+This document lists the authoritative medical data sources that will power Open Doctor's knowledge base and medical terminology understanding.
+These sources are carefully selected to provide comprehensive, accurate, and up-to-date medical information while maintaining the highest standards of medical accuracy and reliability.

+## Purpose
+The integration of these data sources enables Open Doctor to:
+- Provide accurate medical terminology and definitions
+- Support evidence-based medical decision making
+- Enable comprehensive medical history analysis
+- Facilitate future integration with medical research databases
+- Ensure consistent and reliable medical information

+## Data Source Categories

-## Government and Public Health Organizations
+### Government and Public Health Organizations
+These sources provide authoritative, government-backed medical information and standards:

 | Source | Organization | Year |
 |--------|--------------|------|